paulyuk/FunctionsMcpTool/typescript/README.md

-# Azure Functions Node.js/TypeScript MCP Trigger using Azure Developer CLI
+# Getting Started with Remote MCP Servers using Azure Functions (Node.js/TypeScript)

-This README provides instructions on how to leverage the experimental feature for the MCP Tool with Azure Functions.
+This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure functions.
+You can clone/restore/run on your local machine with debugging, and `azd up` to have it in the cloud in a couple minutes.
+The MCP server is secured by design using keys and HTTPs, and allows more options for OAuth using EasyAuth and network isolation using VNET.

 ## Steps to Get Started